-- (a) the party, directly or indirectly through one or more intermediaries: - controls, is controlled by, or is under common control with, the Group; - has an interest in the Group that gives it significant influence over the Group; or - has joint control over the Group; - (b) the party is an associate; - (c) the party is a jointly controlled entity; - (d) the party is a member of the key management personnel of the Group; - (e) the party is a close member of the family of any individual referred to in (a) or (d); - (f) the party is an entity that is controlled, jointly controlled or significantly influenced by or for which significant voting power in such entity resides with, directly or indirectly, any individual referred to in (d) or (e); or - (g) the party is a post-employment benefit plan for the benefit of the employees of the Group, or of any entity that is a related party of the Group.
+- (a) The party, directly or indirectly through one or more intermediaries: - Controls, is controlled by, or is under common control with, the Group; - Has an interest in the Group that gives it significant influence over the Group; or - Has joint control over the Group; - (b) The party is an associate; - (c) The party is a jointly controlled entity; - (d) The party is a member of the key management personnel of the Group; - (e) The party is a close member of the family of any individual referred to in (a) or (d); - (f) The party is an entity that is controlled, jointly controlled or significantly influenced by or for which significant voting power in such entity resides with, directly or indirectly, any individual referred to in (d) or (e); or - (g) The party is a post-employment benefit plan for the benefit of the employees of the Group, or of any entity that is a related party of the Group.

-(ab) Revenue recognition
+(ab) Revenue Recognition

-Revenue is recognized when a customer obtains control of a good or service.
+Revenue is recognised when a customer obtains control of a good or service.
 A customer obtains control when it has the ability to direct the use of and obtain the benefits from the good or service in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.